Hanro Liebenberg: Blue Bulls / Bulls

 In March 2015, Liebenberg was named in a South Africa Under-20 training group as part of their preparation for the 2015 World Rugby Under 20 Championship.
 He featured for them in a friendly match against a Varsity Cup Dream Team in April 2015.
 In May 2015, he was included in the South Africa Under-20 squad that toured Argentina.
 He started in their second tour match, captaining the side and scoring a try in a 39–28 victory.

 Upon the team's return, Liebenberg was named as captain of the side for the 2015 World Rugby Under 20 Championship.
 He started all three of their matches in Pool B of the competition; a 33–5 win against hosts Italy during which Liebenberg scored one of South Africa's tries, their match against Samoa which once again saw Liebenberg score a try in a 40–8 win and a 46–13 win over Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 Liebenberg started their semi-final match against England, but could not prevent them losing 20–28 to be eliminated from the competition by England for the second year in succession and also started their third-place play-off match against France, helping South Africa to a 31–18 win to secure third place in the competition.

 In June 2015, Liebenberg extended his contract at the Bulls until October 2017.
 During December 2018 and January 2019 he played for Stade Français in France's Top 14 on loan.

 Leicester Tigers

 On 2 July 2019, Leicester Tigers announced Liebenberg as a new signing for the 2019–20 season.
 Liebenberg made his Leicester debut on 27 September 2019 in a Premiership Rugby Cup match against Exeter Chiefs.
 On 7 July 2020, Liebenberg extended his contract with Leicester, and the following season was voted as the club's Player of the season.
 On 26 August 2021 he was appointed as Leicester's vice-captain for the 2021–22 season.Ahead of the 2022/23 Hanro has been named Captain of Leicester Tigers.
 Liebenberg started the 2022 Premiership Rugby final, scoring the first try and securing the final kick off as Leicester won 15-12 against Saracens.
+He made his 100th appearance for Leicester on 18 February 2024, in their Premiership Rugby Cup semi final game against Ealing Trailfinders.

-Personal
+Personal life

 Liebenberg is the younger brother of Wiaan Liebenberg, a former player with Stade Rochelais and the captain of the South African Under-20 squad that won the 2012 IRB Junior World Championship.